 Help With the DS-5535 Delay

-If you've ever found yourself eagerly awaiting your visa approval only to be handed a DS-5535 form at your interview, you're not alone.
+If you've ever found yourself eagerly awaiting your visa approval only to receive a DS-5535 form after your interview, you're not alone.

 Here, we'll talk about the DS-5535 form's origins and how to navigate through the associated administrative processing delay.
 In this blog post, we'll also provide some insights from our immigration lawyers and dive into the world of the DS-5535 form.